What’s new in melanoma skin cancer research?

 The second way is linked to melanomas that start on the arms, neck, and face.
 These areas are often exposed to sun, particularly in men.

 Researchers are looking to see if melanomas that start as a result of these types of UV exposure have different gene changes that would mean they should be treated differently.

 It is also important to find melanoma early, when it is most likely to be cured.
 Check your skin every month and be aware of the warning signs of melanoma.

 The American Academy of Dermatology (AAD) sponsors free skin cancer screenings around the country every year.
 Many local American Cancer Society offices work with the AAD to help with these screenings.
 The phone number and web address for the AAD are listed in the “How can I learn more?” section.

 Along with recommending staying in the shade, the American Cancer Society uses the slogan, “Slip!
 Slop!
 Slap! ® ... and Wrap.”
 It is a catchy way to remind yourself to slip on a shirt, slop on sunscreen, slap on a hat, and wrap on sunglasses when you are going to be outdoors.

-Early-stage melanomas can often be cured with surgery, but more advanced melanomas are often much harder to treat because standard cancer treatments such as chemotherapy don’t work very well.
-Newer types of treatment have shown a great deal of promise in treating more advanced melanomas.
+Early-stage melanomas can often be cured with surgery, but more advanced melanomas are often much harder to treat.
+Newer types of treatment are now being tested for more advanced melanomas.